ViewComponent/view_component/docs/api.md

 ### `EmptyOrInvalidInitializerError`

-The COMPONENT initializer is empty or invalid.It must accept the parameter `PARAMETER` to render it as a collection.
+The COMPONENT initializer is empty or invalid.
+It must accept the parameter `PARAMETER` to render it as a collection.

 To fix this issue, update the initializer to accept `PARAMETER`.

-See https://viewcomponent.org/guide/collections.html for more information on rendering collections.
+See [the collections docs](https://viewcomponent.org/guide/collections.html) for more information on rendering collections.

 ### `HelpersCalledBeforeRenderError`

 `#helpers` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.

-It's sometimes possible to fix this issue by moving code dependent on `#helpers` to a `#before_render` method: https://viewcomponent.org/api.html#before_render--void.
+It's sometimes possible to fix this issue by moving code dependent on `#helpers` to a [`#before_render` method](https://viewcomponent.org/api.html#before_render--void).

 ### `InvalidCollectionArgumentError`